Jo Grimond: Early life

-Grimond was born in St Andrews, Fife, and was educated at Eton College and Balliol College, Oxford.
+Grimond was born in St Andrews, Fife, to jute manufacturer Joseph Bowman Grimond and Helen Lydia, née Richardson.
+He was educated at Eton College and Balliol College, Oxford.
 He was at school and university with, among others, cricket commentator Brian Johnston and playwright William Douglas-Home.
 He received a first-class honours degree in Politics, Philosophy and Economics.
 He later became a barrister, being admitted to the bar as a member of Middle Temple.

 Member of Parliament

-After serving as a Major in World War II, he was selected by the Liberal Party to contest Orkney and Shetland, the most northerly constituency in the United Kingdom.
-He narrowly missed capturing the seat in 1945 but entered Parliament at the 1950 general election for the constituency.
-The Liberals and their successors, the Liberal Democrats, have continuously retained the seat to the present day.
+After serving as a major in World War II, he was selected by the Liberal Party to contest Orkney and Shetland, the most northerly constituency in the United Kingdom.
+He narrowly missed capturing the seat in 1945 but won it at the 1950 general election.
+The Liberals and their successors, the Liberal Democrats, have retained the seat continuously to the present day.

-Grimond continued to represent the constituency until he retired from politics in 1983, and regularly polled more than 60% of the votes cast in the northern Scottish archipelagos.
+Grimond continued to represent the constituency until he retired from politics in 1983, and regularly polled more than 60% of the vote.